damca/dotfiles/README.md

 ### Terminal

 In the past I've used [iterm2](https://www.iterm2.com/).
 Which works great, but I found that I didn't need all the features.
 And in favor of simplicity I've adopted using OSX's Terminal.app (which can still do all the fancy colorizations and supports some ligature fonts like FiraCode).

-### Editor

-Know thine editor.
-Turns out editing is more important than dumping content.
-Neovim has been the best version of Vim that I've found.
+Even better: use [vbwx's base16-builder](https://github.com/vbwx/base16-builder-php) which will generate Terminal.app profiles for each base16 scheme.
+Make sure to use the non-256-color profiles since the Terminal.app says it supports it, but it really doesn't.

 ## Install